IryDev/apple-iphone/README.md

 ## <a name="introduction">💻📱 Introduction</a>

-This is a clone of Apple's iPhone 15 Pro website using React.js and TailwindCSS.
+This is a clone of Apple's iPhone 15 Pro website using Vue.js and TailwindCSS.
 It highlights the effective use of GSAP (Greensock Animations) and Three.js for displaying iPhone 15 Pro models in various colors and shapes.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 27k+ members.
-It's a place where people help each other out.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Vue.js
 - Three.js
-- Trois.js
+- Tres.js
 - GSAP (Greensock)
 - Vite
 - Tailwind CSS